ptoffy/swift-bcrypt/README.md

 A native, dependency and Foundation free Swift implementation of the bcrypt password hashing algorithm, based on the [OpenBSD implementation](https://github.com/openbsd/src/blob/master/lib/libc/crypt/bcrypt.c).

-> [!WARNING]
-> This package is not yet ready for production use.
-It is still in development and has not been thoroughly tested.

 ## Installation

 ```swift